Earth Manifesto Mysteriously Materializes – A Potential Game Changer

 political, financial and ecological challenges that confront us today, many

-call for smarter planning titled Climate
+smarter planning titled Climate Change

-Change Considerations, Carrying Capacity, and Ecological Overshoot.
+Considerations, Carrying Capacity, and Ecological Overshoot.
 Provocatively creative explorations of big

-issues and entertaining ideas are also made in Transcendental Musings: A Bugle Horn Sounds for Solidarity of Purpose
+issues and entertaining ideas are also made in Transcendental Musings: A Bugle Horn Sounds for Solidarity of Purpose,

 and in Revelations of a Modern Prophet.

 perhaps it is appropriate that this manifesto has mysteriously materialized in